synergy-design-system/synergy-design-system/.changeset/1352-add-gauge-chart.md

 feat: ✨ Adds gauge series support to `<syn-chart>` (#1352)

-This release introduces the new chart series type 'synergyGauge' and extends the chart configuration API with new presets `seriesGauge`
+This release introduces the new chart series type 'synGauge' and extends the chart configuration API with new presets `seriesGauge`